Stay tuned for our 2026 Spring Launch date.

 207 Years of History

 A living landmark on the National Register of Historic Places.
+Because of continued community support, the Millersburg Ferry still operates along the Susquehanna River today.

-15–25 Minute Ride
+15–25 Minute Ride (one Way)

 Cars, Bikes & Walk-Ons